dotnet/DataGridExtensions/README.md

 Modular extensions for the WPF DataGrid control.

-This is a clone of https://datagridextensions.codeplex.com/

-Binaries are available on [NuGet](http://nuget.org/packages/DataGridExtensions)
+The binaries are available as [NuGet](http://nuget.org/packages/DataGridExtensions) packages.

-This package contains useful extensions for the WPF DataGrid (System.Windows.Controls.DataGrid).
+This package contains useful extensions for the WPF DataGrid (`System.Windows.Controls.DataGrid`).

 The current version supports the following features and behaviors:

-* Add filtering capabilities to the DataGrid.
+* Add filtering capabilities to the DataGrid
 * Apply the initial sorting
 * Disable another control while in editing mode
 * Provide additional column events